rbardaji/rbardaji.github.io/README.md

 ### La Salle - Ramon LLull University, Telecomunications Engineer, December 2008 - December 2012

 - Hardware developer
-    - Notable Archivement: As a member of a development team, we created the first operational Ionospheric Data Transmitter that transmitted scientific data from the Spanish Antarctic Base Juan Carlos I and the Ebro Observatory (Spain) over a distance of 13000 km.
+    - Notable Archivement: As a member of a development team, we created the first operational Ionospheric Data Transmitter that transmitted scientific data from the <a href="https://goo.gl/maps/YZjg64aatt1LY4Be7" target="_blank">Spanish Antarctic Base Juan Carlos I</a> and the <a href="https://goo.gl/maps/StAjEK6YRuqbgPTSA" target="_blank">Ebro Observatory (Spain)</a> over a distance of 13000 km.
     - Tools and software used for the developments:
         - <a href="https://www.altium.com/" target="_blank">Altium</a>
 - Software developer